shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 - Overview of this course and what we're trying to do
 - Markov Chains (a nice explanation <a href="https://p-mckenzie.github.io/2020/11/03/markov-chains/">here</a>; don't worry about the code section).
 Let's [play](https://classson.github.io/markov/).
 - Setting up [Obsidian.md](https://obsidian.md) for our freewriting/digital garden (we'll want to set up some file-naming conventions)
+- **Determine session leaders for next week** (who will take us through the readings below for next week)

 ### Readings